llvm/llvm-project/llvm/docs/LangRef.rst

 If the operands are integer vectors, then they are compared element by element.
 The result is an ``i1`` vector with the same number of elements as the values being compared.
 Otherwise, the result is an ``i1``.

+If the ``samesign`` keyword is present and the operands are not of the same sign then the result is a :ref:`poison value <poisonvalues>`.

 Example:
 """"""""